 Take Action Online Now Action Alerts

-The California Assembly Committee on Public Safety will soon hear testimony on AB 2500, a bill authored by Assembly Jim Frazier (D-Fairfield).
-The bill will make it a crime to drive with any detectable amount of cannabis in your blood – even if you are not driving while impaired.
-Regular medical cannabis users will always test positive for cannabis use, because cannabis is detectable in the blood for days after it is used.
+The California Assembly Committee on Public Safety will hear testimony and vote on AB 2500, a bill authored by Assembly Jim Frazier (D-Fairfield), on Tuesday, April 29.
+The bill will make it a crime to drive with two or more nanograms of THC (one of the active compounds in cannabis) in your blood – even if you are not driving while impaired.
+This limit is arbitrary and unscientific.
+Regular medical cannabis users will almost always test positive for two or more nanograms of THC, because cannabis is detectable in the blood for days after it is used.
 This bill could turn every legal patient who drives in California into a criminal!